NHS-NGS/GeL2MDT/INSTALLATION.md

       Applying sessions.0001_initial...
 OK

+Please note these commands may need to be rerun when you update GeL2MDT to reflect the changes in the database.

 ### 6) CIP API Setup

 It is not recommended to keep CIP API credentials in source code which is why they are set as environment variables.